welljones/welljones/README.md

 ###

-<p align="center">• ✨  Aspiring to pursue a Professional career in the tech industry, with a particular focus on web development.<br><br>•  🌐 Passionate about crafting innovative solutions in the realm of web development.<br><br>•  🎯 Committed to consistent effort and improvement, putting in the grind each night.<br><br>•  ⚙️ Dedication as ongoing learning and upskilling to stay ahead in the ever-evolving tech landscape.<br><br>•  🤝 Enthusiastic about collaborating with and learning from fellow developers to broaden knowledge and skills.<br><br>•  🎓 Graduated with a degree in IT in 2019, laying the foundation for a journey in the tech world.</p>
+<p align="left">• ✨  Aspiring to pursue a Professional career in the tech industry, with a particular focus on web development.<br><br>•  🌐 Passionate about crafting innovative solutions in the realm of web development.<br><br>•  🎯 Committed to consistent effort and improvement, putting in the grind each night.<br><br>•  ⚙️ Dedication as ongoing learning and upskilling to stay ahead in the ever-evolving tech landscape.<br><br>•  🤝 Enthusiastic about collaborating with and learning from fellow developers to broaden knowledge and skills.<br><br>•  🎓 Graduated with a degree in IT in 2019, laying the foundation for a journey in the tech world.</p>

 ###